aryan-0543/tk-cc-app/README.md

 This application demonstrates a simple multiple window GUI built using Tkinter in Python.
 It consists of a main login window and additional windows for various functionalities.

 ### Features
+1.Welcome Page: The initial window displayed when the application starts.
-Login Window: Allows users to log in with their username and password.
+2.Login Window: Allows users to log in with their username and password.
-Main Application Window: After successful login, users can access the main application window where they can perform various tasks.
+3.Create New Account: Allows users to create a new account if they don't have one already.
+4.Main Menu: Provides access to various functionalities after successful login.
+5.Additional Windows: Depending on the functionality, additional windows may open for specific tasks.

 ### Functionality
 The application provides the following functionality:

+Welcome Page: Users are greeted with a welcome message and options to log in or create a new account.
 Login: Users can log in using their username and password.
+Create New Account: Users can create a new account if they don't have one already.
-Main Application: Upon successful login, users can access the main application window.
+Main Menu: Upon successful login, users can access the main application window, which provides access to various functionalities such as managing credit cards, setting limits, applying for new credit cards, etc.
+Additional Windows: Depending on the selected functionality from the main menu, additional windows may open for specific tasks such as creating a new credit card, setting limits, etc.

 ## Application Features